Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

-At the language level, \textbf{English exhibits the sharpest increase}, with jailbreak rates climbing by nearly 8 percentage points (75.64\% $\rightarrow$ 83.45\%), followed by Russian (+3.9), Portuguese (+3.3), and Hindi (minimal at +0.1). \textbf{This effect holds across all languages}, highlighting the broad vulnerability of LLMs under persona-targeted prompting.
-These findings extend prior work by \citet{zugecova_evaluation_2024}, who observed a 1.7\% increase for a more limited set of personas and in English only.
-Our large-scale, multilingual experiments demonstrate that the average increase reaches 4 percentage points, with some models and languages experiencing substantially larger increases.
+At the language level, disinformation generation remains high everywhere, from 89.4\% (English) and 83.6\% (Portuguese) down to 69.4\% (Russian) and 65.2\% (Hindi) under personalisation, with the lower rates for Russian and Hindi driven by their higher malformed output rates rather than by more refusals.
+Considering the jailbreak rate specifically, \textbf{English exhibits the sharpest increase} under personalisation, climbing by over 8 percentage points (73.56\% $\rightarrow$ 81.69\%), followed by Portuguese (+5.7) and Russian (+1.4), whereas Hindi decreases (\mbox{$-6.4$}) as its malformed output rate rises from 18.2\% to 26.3\%.
+These findings extend prior work by Zugecova et al.~\cite{zugecova_evaluation_2024}, who observed a 1.7\% jailbreak increase for a more limited set of personas and in English only, though our large-scale multilingual results show the effect of personalisation on safety to be smaller and more mixed than a single-language study suggests.